 The "Name Your Price" campaign was opened up to the public this week, and runs through Sunday.

-St. Louis has been careful not offend its season-ticket holders; giving them first shot at the "Name Your Price" tickets, and ensuring them that the tickets in the plan were limited to 500 seats and four sections in the building, in the end where the Blues shoot once.
+St. Louis has been careful not offend its season-ticket holders; giving them first shot at the "Name Your Price" tickets, and ensuring them that the tickets in the plan were limited to 500 seats and four sections in the building, in the end where the Blues shoot once."In everything we do in these ticket promotions, we want to be very respectful of the support we get from our season ticket holders.
+The first thing we did was go out with this program last week just to season ticket holders, so they could buy more seats.
+But we also want them to know that it's just 500 seats, in areas where we have availability," said McLoughlin.

 The reaction thus far has been strong, as sales doubled compared to the previous week.
 If the feedback and results are strong, McLoughlin said it could be an annual initiative, considering that October is usually a challenging time for ticket sales.